-ADT announced their new ADT Pulse Proprietary panel called Total Security this week.
+In November, 2014, ADT announced their new ADT Pulse Proprietary panel called Total Security this week.
 Here is a look at this proprietary panel, what it looks like, and its features.
 It is named the TS (Total Security).

 Why a new panel?

-The TS ADT will solve some issues, but the greatest of them is the installation time to install an ADT Pulse Premier monitored customer.
+The TS ADT solved some issues, but the greatest of them was the installation time to install an ADT Pulse Premier monitored customer.
 (This gives it the ability to control lights, thermostats, door locks, cameras, and now even garage doors)

 Features of the ADT TS Panel